rmoli082/testing/src/pages/posts/post-1.md

 ---
-title: 'My First Blog Post'
+title: 'Daily Mood Journal 1'
 pubDate: 2025-04-14
 description: 'This is the first post of my new blog.'
 author: 'Robert Molinaro'